Automattic/jetpack/projects/plugins/jetpack/to-test.md

 - Before beginning the test, make sure the SEO module is enabled by navigating to "Jetpack > Settings" and searching for "SEO".
 Turn this module on by clicking on the toggle:
 - Open an individual post on the front end of the site and take note of the page title displaying in the HTML/browser tab.
 This should be the default HTML title.
 - In the post editor, click on the Jetpack icon in the upper right-hand corner, this will show Jetpack-specific settings in the post editor sidebar.
-- Under "SEO title", set a custom title and then choose "Update" to update the post.
+- Expand the "Jetpack SEO" menu item and in the "SEO title" field, set a custom title and then choose "Update" to update the post.
 - Refresh the post on the front-end of the site and confirm that the <title> tag and browser tab now display your custom title.

 Other notes for the new meta field that you can check out: